gregwebs/cloud-dev-machine/README.md

 * Bring up a dev machine with custom installlation scripts
 * SSH to the image
-* Shutdown and resume the image to save money
+* Auto-Shutdown the image to save money
-  * Maintain your home directory across shutdown and resume
+  * Maintain your data across shutdown and resume
+* Resume your instance with restored data
 * Mount a fast local SSD to /mnt/disks/ssd
   * This is not maintained across shutdown and resume

 # Actions

+## Deploying a dev image

+	./just.sh resume

+./just.sh will download and run `just` if it doesn't exist.
+You can place `just` in your PATH and then run `just` directly.

+This command may fail for you: see the Bootstrap and Configuration sections

+## SSH

+	just ssh

+The SSH firewall is set to allow access only to your current ip address and is automatically updated when running commands.
+The `resume` command will also ssh to the instance.

 ## Bootstrap